hhotdong/math/logic/README.md

 <details><summary>Tautology</summary>

   - A logical expression that always evaluates to T, that is, the last column of its truth table consists of nothing but T’s.
 A tautology is sometimes said to be valid; although “valid” is used in other contexts as well, this should cause no confusion.
+Many tautologies contain important ideas for constructing proofs.

     - ex.
 (P $\land$ Q) $\lor$ P $\Leftrightarrow$ P is tautology.

 | P   | Q   | P $\land$ Q | (P $\land$ Q) $\lor$ P | (P $\land$ Q) $\lor$ P $\Leftrightarrow$ P |
 | :-: | :-: | :-:         | :-:                    | :-:                                        |